As a mother of two, Kathy has a bit of experience in the parenting department. She loves sharing her knowledge with other to help them.

 Find Your Bliss

 We all want our children to grow up to be happy well-adjusted members of society.
-What better way to be able to accomplish that then by finding what you love and spending your time doing it.
+What better way to be able to accomplish that than by finding what you love and spending your time doing it.
 SpongeBob’s bliss is being a Fry Cook.
 In his spare time, he gets great joy from jellyfish hunting.
 So, the show gives us two examples of how doing what you love can make you happy.
 As adults, we don’t necessarily end up in a career that we love.
 Gosh darn, those bills we have to pay.
 It's nice to know that SpongeBob also teaches kids that they can find what makes them happy not only through their place of employment but also through other activities.

 No matter what life throws at SpongeBob, he finds a way to overcome it to be happy.
 His moments of sadness are usually fleeting.
 His boss may yell at him, his neighbor may ignore him, and his best friend may be disappointed with him.
 But, you can always count on the fact that at the end of each episode he will be smiling his buck-toothed grin.
 If I wish nothing else for my children, I wish them to be happy.

 Yes, I do realize that SpongeBob SquarePants may not be typical educational television, but he can teach our children a lot.
-In fact, as adults, we could all more than likely take a few lessons from that goofy looking yellow sponge.
+In fact, as adults, we could all more than likely take a few lessons from that goofy-looking yellow sponge.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.